A semiclassical ramp in SYK and in gravity: SYK

 We will not describe this problem in detail, but as in the case $k = 1$, one can find saddle points that correspond to non-decaying contributions for large $T$.
 A natural set of such saddles corresponds to simply pairing up the index $s$ with the index $s'$ according to some permutation belonging to $S_k$, and then setting $G_{LR}^{s s'}, \Sigma_{LR}^{ss'}$ equal to the values in Equation \eqref{nontrivialsaddle} for the paired $s,s'$ values and zero otherwise (all $LL, RR$ quantities for $s\neq s'$ are set to zero as well).
 For large $T$ this gives a saddle point with zero action, but in order for the configuration to respect the boundary conditions, the permutation has to be cyclic.
-There are $k$ cyclic permutations, giving an answer proportional to $k$.\footnote{The relationship of the ramp to such cyclic permutations occurs in many contexts.
-The diagrams in GUE giving the ramp are cyclically permuted ladders \cite{Brezin:1993qg}.
-In CUE the factor of $k$ arises from cyclically permuted identifications of $U$ with $U^*$, much as here.
-Cyclic permutations have also played a central role in recent work deriving the ramp for Floquet many-body system \cite{Kos:2017zjh,Chan:2017kzq,Chan:2018dzt,Bertini:2018wlu} .} (In fact, for each permutation we actually have the choice of setting all the $G_{LR}^{s s'}, \Sigma_{LR}^{ss'}$ to the same $+$ or $-$ values in \eqref{nontrivialsaddle} so we have $2k$ saddles, giving the expected factor of two for the two decoupled symmetry sectors of the problem, as in the $k=1$ case.)
+There are $k$ cyclic permutations, giving an answer proportional to $k$.(In fact, for each permutation we actually have the choice of setting all the $G_{LR}^{s s'}, \Sigma_{LR}^{ss'}$ to the same $+$ or $-$ values in \eqref{nontrivialsaddle} so we have $2k$ saddles, giving the expected factor of two for the two decoupled symmetry sectors of the problem, as in the $k=1$ case.)

 This is the basic saddle-point origin of the $k$-linear ramp in (\ref{haarkanswer}).
 Note that these saddles spontaneously break the $\mathbb{Z}_k \times \mathbb{Z}_k$ symmetry down to a diagonal $\mathbb{Z}_k$, and the $k$ distinct saddles form an orbit of the broken symmetry.
-This symmetry pattern provides a clue about the type of saddle to look for in the regular SYK model, which we will turn to in the next section.
+This symmetry pattern provides a clue about the type of saddle to look for in the regular SYK model, which we will turn to in the next section.\footnote{The relationship of the ramp to such cyclic permutations occurs in many contexts.
+The symmetry breaking pattern appears in the supersymmetric sigma model approach \cite{Efetov:1997fw}.
+The diagrams in GUE giving the ramp are cyclically permuted ladders \cite{Brezin:1993qg}.
+In CUE the factor of $k$ arises from cyclically permuted identifications of $U$ with $U^*$, much as here.
+Cyclic permutations have also played a central role in recent work deriving the ramp for Floquet many-body system \cite{Kos:2017zjh,Chan:2017kzq,Chan:2018dzt,Bertini:2018wlu} .}

 In addition to these saddle points, when $q = 2$ (mod 4), there are additional saddles described in appendix \ref{app:Nmod8}.
 After including this detail, the above saddle points seem consistent with the ensembles of unitary matrices that we expect the Brownian circuit to converge to at late times, see appendix \ref{app:latetimes}.
 However, there is more to this model, because the behavior for such ensembles changes qualitatively $k > 2^{N/2 -1}$ or $k > 2^{N/2 -2}$, exhibiting a plateau phenomenon similar to the one exhibited in(\ref{haarkanswer}).
 It would be desirable to have an understanding of this in terms of the $G,\Sigma$ path integral.
 We make some preliminary remarks about the mechanisms involved in Appendix \ref{finiteL}.